sim4ia/sigir2024/index.md

 ---
 title: "Sim4IA"
-subtitle: "SIGIR 2024 Workshop on Simulations for Information Access"
+subtitle: "SIGIR 2024 Workshop on Simulations for Information Access - July 18, 2024"
 cover-img: "/img/cover.jpeg"
 ---

+## tl;dr

+Interactive and engaging Workshop on Simulations for Information Access at [SIGIR 2024](https://sigir-2024.github.io/) in Washington, D.C. (onsite, limited hybrid participation) - Submit your lightning talks / extended abstracts to [EasyChair](https://easychair.org/conferences/?conf=sim4ia-sigir2024) until **May 9, 2024 (AoE)**

 ## About

 Simulations in various forms have been used to evaluate information access systems, like search engines, recommender systems, or conversational agents.
 In the form of the Cranfield paradigm, a simulation setup is well-known in the IR community, but user simulations have recently gained interest.
 While user simulations help to reduce the complexity of evaluation experiments and help with reproducibility, they can also contribute to a better understanding of users.
 Building on recent developments in methods and toolkits, the **SIGIR 2024 Workshop on Simulations for Information Access** (Sim4IA @ SIGIR 2024) aims to bring together researchers and practitioners to form an interactive and engaging forum for discussions on the future perspectives of the field.
 An additional aim is to plan an upcoming TREC/CLEF campaign.

-The Sim4IA workshop will be co-located with the [47th International ACM SIGIR Conference on Research and Development in Information Retrieval](https://sigir-2024.github.io/) that will be held from 14-18 July, 2024 in Washington D.C., USA.
+The Sim4IA workshop will be co-located with the [47th International ACM SIGIR Conference on Research and Development in Information Retrieval](https://sigir-2024.github.io/) on **July 18, 2024** in Washington D.C., USA.

 ### Objective
 This workshop aims to bring together experts and enthusiasts from academia and industry to delve into the challenges, methodologies, and applications of simulating user interactions with information access systems.
 Simulating user behavior is crucial for evaluating the effectiveness and efficiency of retrieval algorithms, user interfaces, and personalized recommendation systems.